Appendix A. Requirements for nosnap Veeam Agent for Linux

 - For a successful bare metal restore, all disks of the Veeam Agent computer you want to restore must be available in the backup.

 If you plan to use the veeam-nosnap package to install Veeam Agent, the protected Linux computer meet requirements listed in the table below.
-To learn about system requirements for Veeam Agent installed using the veeamsnap kernel module, see System Requirements.
+To learn about system requirements for Veeam Agent installed using the Veeam kernel module packages, see System Requirements.

 Memory: 1 GB RAM or more.
 Memory consumption varies depending on the backup type and the total amount of backed-up data.